1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 3. The Challenges of Spiritual Growth

-Spiritual growth begins by gaining spiritual life.
-With both spiritual and physical life, growth is natural and expected.
-Once we understand the development process, as discussed above, we can begin to ask serious questions.
+Spiritual growth begins with gaining spiritual life.
+When both spiritual and physical lives are present, growth happens naturally.
+Once we understand the development process, as we discussed earlier, we can ask important questions.

 • Doesn’t God want all Christians to grow?

-• Why don’t all Christians grow at the same pace?
+• Why don’t all Christians develop at the same rate?

-• Why is it that many Christians do not grow to their fullest?
+• Why is it that many Christians fail to reach their full potential?

-In the Parable of the Sower, Jesus identified how a person’s heart shapes their receptivity to God’s Word.
-The more we receive God’s Word into our hearts, the more we grow.
-When we obey, our knowledge must move from our minds to our hearts.
+In the Parable of the Sower, Jesus explained how a person’s heart influences their openness to God’s Word.
+The more we accept God’s Word into our hearts, the more we grow.
+When we obey, our knowledge should shift from our minds to our hearts.

-Satan is looking for ways to steal God’s Word from our hearts (Luke 8:12-14).
-In a sense, it doesn’t matter much if you attend many meetings if the Word of God quickly evaporates from your mind.
-John shows how vital discipleship is to the life of every Christian.
-Mentors can play a very influential role in the lives of believers.
+Satan seeks ways to steal God’s Word from our hearts (Luke 8:12-14).
+In a sense, it doesn’t matter much if you attend many meetings if the Word of God quickly leaves your mind.
+John emphasizes how crucial discipleship is to every Christian’s life.
+Mentors can have a very strong impact on believers.

-Temptations include purposeful means by which the evil one maliciously instigates doubts about God and His Word.
+Temptations are deliberate methods by which the evil one maliciously plants doubts about God and His Word.
 For example, I remember when my brother and I set up traps.
-We lived near the woods, took fine nylon string, and set it across a path.
-Our purpose was clear: to trip up those walking on the path.
-(In fact, only fictitious enemies crossed those paths.)
+We lived near the woods, used fine nylon string, and laid it across a path.
+Our goal was clear: to trip up those walking along the path.
+(In fact, only imaginary enemies crossed those paths.)
 The devil does this in our spiritual lives.
-Are we not warned by the Apostle Paul about the schemer?
+Aren't we warned by the Apostle Paul about the schemer?

 “Finally, be strong in the Lord, and in the strength of His might.
 Put on the full armor of God, that you may be able to stand firm against the schemes of the devil.
 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places” (Eph 6:10-12).

-If we are wise and observe John’s words, we can go through those stages relatively unscathed.
-But if we are uncareful, unbelieving, or arrogant, we will be roughened up pretty badly in some cases.
-The key to overcoming temptation lies in understanding three things:
+If we are wise and listen to John’s words, we can go through those stages fairly safely.
+But if we are careless, doubtful, or arrogant, we may get hurt pretty badly in some cases.
+The key to overcoming temptation is understanding three things:

-John alerts us to knowledge that can boost our spiritual journey and keep us from his temptations.
-If you are looking for quick fixes, don’t.
-Solutions are found in consistent, ongoing spiritual disciplines.
-What good is it if we are strong for one week and flounder in unconfessed sin the next?
-We must consistently protect ourselves because our enemy, “the devil, prowls around like a roaring lion, seeking someone to devour” (1 Peter 5:8).
+John reminds us of the knowledge that can enhance our spiritual journey and help us avoid his temptations.
+If you are seeking quick fixes, don’t.
+True solutions come through consistent, ongoing spiritual disciplines.
+What’s the point of being strong for one week and then stumbling in unconfessed sin the next?
+We must continually protect ourselves because our enemy, “the devil, prowls around like a roaring lion, seeking someone to devour” (1 Peter 5:8).

-Let’s examine these three stages, along with the unique temptations they encounter and the advice they are given.
+Let’s look at these three stages, the specific temptations they face, and the advice given to each.

-The most significant purpose for the children, the new believers, is to secure their trust in their Lord.
+The primary purpose for the children, the new believers, is to establish their trust in their Lord.

 The children are addressed twice, once in 2:12 and again in 2:13.
-John calls the Christians ‘little children.’
-The elderly apostle uses the phrase ‘children’ many times throughout 1 John, such as in 2:1, “My little children.”
-Here, however, he addresses all Christians.
-In 1 John 2:12-14, where he differentiates the three levels or stages of growth, ‘children’ cannot refer to all believers, so they must refer to very young or new Christians.
-I have elsewhere gone into length defending this viewpoint.
+John refers to the Christians as ‘little children.’
+The elderly apostle uses the term ‘children’ many times throughout 1 John, such as in 2:1, “My little children.”
+However, here he addresses all Christians.
+In 1 John 2:12-14, where he distinguishes between three levels or stages of growth, ‘children’ cannot refer to all believers, so they must represent very young or new Christians.
+I have previously elaborated on this viewpoint.

-Some people are older when they become a new Christian.
-It may feel funny to describe them as children; however, we should not be bothered by this.
-Does not David call all of God’s people sheep in Psalm 23?
-John uses children to emphasize our inclusion into God’s family.
-Once in God’s family, we have special privileges and obligations.
-Wise children can grow into maturity by being attentive to doing what God says in His Word.
+Some people are older when they become new Christians.
+It may seem strange to describe them as children; however, we should not be bothered by this.
+Doesn't David call all of God’s people sheep in Psalm 23?
+John uses children to highlight our inclusion into God’s family.
+Once in God’s family, we have special privileges and responsibilities.
+Wise children can grow into maturity by paying attention to doing what God says in His Word.

 Please understand.
-What he says about these new Christians is valid for all Christians.
-We are not saying that those truths he mentions no longer apply when one goes through a stage—not at all.
+What he says about these new Christians applies to all Christians.
+We are not saying that those truths he mentions no longer apply when someone passes through a stage—not at all.
 They form a foundation, however.
-Christian growth assumes learning or gaining confidence in particular truths at different stages.
-If these truths are not adequately acquired, then those Christians will suffer a handicap.
-These truths are seen in the lines he identifies for the new Christian.
+Christian growth involves learning or gaining confidence in specific truths at different stages.
+If these truths are not properly learned, those Christians will face a handicap.
+These truths are reflected in the lines he identifies for the new Christian.
 What does John say?

 “I am writing to you, little children, because your sins are forgiven you for His name’s sake” (12).